jongio/vscodespaces/vscodespaces/resources/faq.md

 ## Visual Studio questions

-### What kinds of apps and projects are supported in Visual Studio and Visual Studio Codespace?
+### Which project types are supported in Visual Studio Codespaces?

-Visual Studio currently supports building .NET Core and C++ applications while connected to a Codespace.
-In .NET Core you an create Console, Library, and ASP.NET applications.
-For C++ both CMake and .VCXProj based projects are supported for build Console apps and libraries.
-We are adding support for many more projects so check back again soon.
+Visual Studio 2019 currently supports the following project types with Codespaces:

+- .NET Core projects
+- VC++ projects
+- CMake projects

+> [!NOTE]
+> If .NET Core projects fail to load, check whether you have the appropriate .NET Core SDK version installed.